Special Ed Administrative Team

 Adam Liechty (assessment)

-Liechty, who directs the Child Find and evaluation processes, supervises the school psychologists and two resource specialists, and assists with programs involving multi-tiered systems of support, autism, and English learners.
-He has experience as a school psychologist and a district administrator.
+Liechty oversees Child Find and the student evaluations, the school psychologists, board certified behavior analysts, registered behavior technicians and two resource specialists.
+He also helps with programs that support children with autism, students with behavior difficulties, and those learning English.
 Prior to FCPS, he was the assistant director of special education for Campbell County schools.
-He currently serves as president of the Kentucky Association for Psychology in the Schools.
+He is also a past president of the Kentucky Association for Psychology in the Schools.